NikoLicht/portfolio/src/pages/projects/health_and_safety.md

 layout: ../../layouts/ProjectPage.astro
 title: OHS games
 roles: ["3D Artist", "Game Developer"]
+role: Game Developer
 date: 2017 - 2019
 tech: ["Unity", "C#","Blender"]
-summary: A game for 'Arbejds Miljø Centret' that teaches about appropriate workplace behavior and optimal working conditions.
+summary: A game for 'Arbejdsmiljøcentret' that teaches about appropriate workplace behavior and optimal working conditions.
 shortText: I worked on this game and job during my masters.
 For this project, I made countless animations for different situations in the game, as well as all 3D assets.
 In the end the project was discontinued though.
 cover: "ohs_games_cover"
 order: 90